International Rafting Federation Guide, Safety Kayak and Trip Leader Workshop

 Facebook Twitter Email Pinterest

-International rafting Federation(IRF) Guide and Trip Leader Workshop
+International rafting Federation(IRF) Guide, Safety Kayak and Trip Leader Workshop

-Join us for an International Rafting Federation (IRF) workshop for river guides and trip leaders facilitated by IRF Instructor Bryant Baker along with IRF Instructor Trainer Mark Hirst of Lapin Koskikoulu.
-This course will allow for certifications up to Level 4 and is intended for experienced river guides and whitewater professionals looking to increase their education.
-IRF certifications can be used for guiding and trip leading whitewater around the world.
+Join us for an International Rafting Federation (IRF) workshop for river guides and trip leaders facilitated by IRF Instructor Trainer Bryant Baker along with IRF Instructor Trainer Mark Hirst of Lapin Koskikoulu.
+This course is intended for experienced river guides and whitewater professionals looking to increase their knowledge and skills and be evaluated with IRF standards and global best practice.
+IRF certifications can be used for river guiding and trip leading whitewater around the world.

 Rivers: New, Gauley, Meadow, Cherry